dedeen/vsphere_python/README.md

-# vcsa_rest
+## Python Scripts for AWS
-Some simple python scripts to interact with VCSA. vcsa*.py use REST API, and vcenter*.py add pyvmomi.
+This repo contains a few python scripts to interact with vSphere, using vCenter REST API and pyVmomi.

+Dan Edeen, dan@dsblue.net, 2022